jadhavjay0253/light-web-pages/README.md

    expectations of *actual users*, who might get frustrated for not being able to access the *exact* resource s/he wants.

-2. __If the `LWP` header in a GET request is set to `"1"`__, the server MUST respond with a 303 "See Other" where the `Location` is the URI of the *lighter* version of the requested resource, if exists.
-The client, then, MUST follow the 303 "See Other" response just as usual.
+2. __If the `LWP` header in a GET request is set to `"1"`__, the server SHOULD respond with a 303 "See Other" where the `Location` is the URI of the *lighter* version of the requested resource, if exists.
+The client, then, MUST act upon the receipt of the response just as usual.

    The client SHALL NOT assume that the server is redirecting because of the `LWP` header, as it might be caused by something entirely else as well.
 Nevertheless, in both cases, the client ought to follow the HTTP specification for